Main content

 Abby Hardy-Moss

-As Director of the Conservation Technology and Planning Division, Abby uses geospatial technology to connect people to nature and embed science into Greenbelt’s conservation work.Notable projects she has managed include the GreenbeltGo app, the Conservation Prioritization Initiative, and Greenbelt’s Guidebook maps.
+As Vice President of Stewardship, Planning & Technology, Abby uses geospatial technology to connect people to nature and embed science into Greenbelt’s conservation work.Notable projects she has managed include the GreenbeltGo app, the Conservation Prioritization Initiative, and Greenbelt’s Guidebook maps.

 Conservation planning is a particular interest of hers; she leads Greenbelt’s efforts to partner with municipalities and non-profits on open space mapping as well as Greenbelt’s climate resilience planning work.